arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 [main 34961b1] Add concerns about effects of Mars' moons on Wolfman 1 file changed, 1 insertion(+)
 ```

-To double check that everything worked, you can run `git status` see:
+Double check that everything worked by running `git status`:

 ```
 $ git status